cosc2336-ds-alg/assg03/README.md

 request(s) with changes committed and pushed to your copied repository for grading and evaluation.
 For the assignments, you may not be able to complete all tasks and have all of the tests successfully finishing.
-This is ok.
+This is OK.
 However, you should endeavor to have as many of the tasks completed before the deadline for the assignment as possible.
 Also, try and make sure that you only push commits that are building and able to run the tests.
 You may loose points for pushing